ipsorakis/GEgenerator/README.md

 Example:
 =======
-Say we have created a social network between N individuals, which is described by an adjacency matrix A of size NxN, where A[i,j] = 1 if individuals i and j are connected.
+Say we have created a social network between N individuals, which is described by an adjacency matrix A of size NxN, where A[i,j] = 1 if individuals i and j are connected and 0 otherwise.

 We create a data stream of 1000 observations that possesses gathering event structure (see paper “Inferring social network structure in ecological systems from spatio-temporal data streams” 2012), where within each event individuals are ~2 seconds apart, while the time gap between different events is ~60 seconds.